 Reinterpretation of the Wire Act

 Later in 2011, the DOJ issued a statement in December that the Wire Act of 1961 was now only applicable to “a sporting event or contest.”
-This paved the way for legal intrastate online poker, lotteries, and even casino games, but not for sports betting.
-In fact, it gave the government even more power to stamp out online sports betting.
+This paved the way for legal intrastate online poker, lotteries, and even casino games, and potentially, online sports betting.

 Despite all the potential legal problems surrounding US-facing online sportsbooks, the industry still offers a plethora of deposit and withdrawal options, along with excellent bonuses.
 We go over more of these options in our payment processor guide for the US market.
 The number of people gambling online in the US today is much smaller than it was ten years ago but that doesn’t mean the technology hasn’t improved.
 Betting software, live betting or in-play markets are all comparable to international bookmakers.
 Mobile betting, which has become the wave of the future, is also readily available at the vast majority of US-facing sportsbooks.